-Chinese-American artist, Evelyn Wong, is a survivor of multigenerational abuse and severe family dysfunction.
-Her experiences in navigating the complexities of being born into such a family while growing up in the American South provided her with a unique perspective on what it means to be a woman of color in American society today.
-Wong’s work highlights the problems of unquestioned practices found in the long-held traditions and patriarchal attitudes of modern Chinese culture that contribute to the oppression of women’s voices.
-Her work reflects the state of liminality experienced by someone who exists between American society and Chinese culture, and asks viewers to consider whether the problems she sees are so different from one culture to another.
+Wong’s research into various narrative formats has led to investigations on the use of scroll forms with Asian origins as a reference to her own story and heritage.
+Her work highlights the problems of unquestioned practices found in the long-held traditions and patriarchal attitudes of Chinese culture that contribute women’s invisibility and oppression.
+Her work reflects the state of liminality experienced by someone who exists between American society and Chinese culture, and questions whether the problems she sees are so different from one culture to another.

-What is our responsibility in dismantling the power structures and disrupting the social practices that uphold these sorts of attitudes, and how do we heal the communities and victims that have been subjected to and oppressed by them?
+What is our responsibility in dismantling the power structures and disrupting the social practices that uphold toxic attitudes, and how do we heal the communities and victims that have been subjected to and oppressed by them?